The New Vegetarian Epicure by Anna Thomas

 • eliza on October 23, 2016

 I really love this vegetable stew.
 It's another great way to use garden veggies late in the season.
-I use a light chicken stock and I usually substitute some green beans for the kale.
+I use a light chicken stock and I usually substitute some green beans for some of the kale.
 The amounts given can be adjusted according to what you have; I often add a few more tomatoes.
 The white wine adds a lot to this recipe and I always include it.
 Don’t freeze as texture of potatoes will suffer.
+Despite the “winter” in the title, I usually make this in late summer to early fall when potatoes, tomatoes, beans, kale etc are in season.

 • Roasted autumn vegetables